reshamas/reshamas.github.io/_posts/2019-05-28-the-wimlds-scikit-learn-open-source-sprints.md

 ## About Reshama Shaikh

 Reshama Shaikh is a Board Member of WiMLDS and Big Apple Py.
 Both these organizations support and promote women in the Python community and open source.
-She has organized the 2017 and 2018 sprints, and is the main point of contact for organizing the 3 sprints in 2019.
-Her email:  reshama@wimlds.org
+She has organized the 2017 and 2018 sprints, and is the main point of contact for organizing the three sprints in 2019.
+Her email:  reshama at wimlds dot org